gpazevedo/SpaceX/PROGRESS.md

 ## Writing Resolvers for some Queries

-Linking datasources to schemas.
+Linking data sources to schemas.
 Defining the data hooks that populates fields of types defined in the Schema.
 Actions enabled (related to types with data hook defined):

 * Fetch a list of all upcoming rocket launches
 * Fetch a specific launch by its ID